Tashi Armstrong

 I moved to Karme Choling , a Buddhist Meditation Center under the direction of Chogyam Trungpa Rinpoche, in 1984 at the age of 21 and began my formal training then.

-The result of this three day retreat was the vipashyana -- nonreference point experience.
+The result of this three day "intentional stranding" was vipashyana -- "nonreference point" --experience.
 Vipashyana is a sanskrit term which is translated as "clear seeing."
 The Tibetan term is "Lakthong" the "th" is a hard t sound which is aspirated.
 This term describes the result of stripping one's experience of the obscuring effect of habitual, dualistic reference point.
-Going back to my home in Brunswick, Maine with my parents felt weird in a particular way.
+Going back to my childhood home in Brunswick, Maine with my parents felt weird in a particular way.
 This experience was unique, strange and fresh in a way I had never felt before but recognized immediately.
 Later on, as I entered into Dharma training, I began to understand this experience and how "non meditation" i.e. "touch and go training" reveals this essence of awareness as vipashyana.
 Being a yogin is all about this.
-I feel I was introduced to the nature of mind in a powerful way through this period of being alone on the island-- which was not particularly pleasant-- and re-entering my old habituated life.
+I feel I was introduced to the nature of mind in a powerful way through this period of being alone on the island-- which was not pleasant in any way --and re-entering my old habituated life.
 That transition was important in what I would later understand as shamatha-vipashyana training.
+To be clear, this experience happens to everyone moment to moment.
+For some reason it made an impression on me.
+I probably would have forgotten it except that I met Trungpa Rinpoche and just his presence and profound teachings confirmed and reminded me of that earlier experience.

 I received empowerments and instruction from Trungpa Rinpoche and the Vajra Regent Osel Tendzin while in residence at Karme Choling from 1984-1987 and during the 1986 Vajradhatu Seminary at Rocky Mountain Dharma Center in Red Feather Lakes, Colorado.